-Rahul Gandhi attacks Modi, Nitish over job, migrant crisis; praises Sharad Yadav
+Rahul Gandhi attacks Modi, Nitish over job, migrant crisis; Praises Sharad Yadav

-Rahul attacks Modi, Nitish over job, migrant crisis; praises Sharad Yadav
+Rahul attacks Modi, Nitish over job, migrant crisis; Praises Sharad Yadav

 Madhepura, Nov 04: Hitting out at his political rivals, Congress leader Rahul Gandhi on Wednesday said Prime Minister Narendra Modi and Bihar Chief Minister Nitish Kumar, who did not help distressed people during the coronavirus lockdown, are now seeking votes from them.